Berkkaradu/SteamDataBase/README.md

 - Data is scrapped using  [Steam Store project](https://github.com/nik-davis/steam-data-science-project)

 ## Data Analysis
-The analysis was done by categorizing games according to their genre and the number of hours spent on them.
+The analysis was done by categorizing games by type and number of hours played.
+In addition, we also looked at games by month and percentage of play.

 ## Findings